-Monogram of the Dutch East India Company (Vereenigde Oost-Indische Compagnie)
+Monogram of the Dutch East India Company (Vereenigde Oost-Indische Compagnie) (19 July, 2009)

 Eventually the Dutch decided to consolidate their might around St Paul's Hill.
 The Dutch fort was to encircle the hill, and was to be bigger than the earlier fort built by the Portuguese.
 A new bastion (probably the Middelsburgh Bastion) was built in 1660.
 A moat was also dug to connect the Malacca River to the fort's northern point.
 This moat leads out into the sea, which at that time was near Porta de Santiago.
 Completed in 1670, the moat created an island out of St Paul's Hill and its surroundings.

 When Napoleon's army invaded Holland in 1795, Prince William of Orange fled to London, where he commanded all Dutch settlements to admit British troops, to prevent them from falling into the hands of the French.
 As a result, the British was able to enter Malacca without fighting for it.

 Upon receiving Malacca, the British was not keen to keep it, nor do they want to spare their troops to defend Malacca.
 Leaving such a formidable fortress without proper defence would be a liability, if it falls into the wrong hands.
 So they were not keen for Malacca to return to Dutch hands with such a strong fortress.
 They wanted to wipe Malacca off the map, and transfer its population to Penang.
 As for the fort, they considered it a liability, and wanted to have it demolished.
 Governor William Farquhar, who was Resident of Malacca from 1803 until 1818, was given the task to demolish the fortress.
 At first he ordered convict labourers to dismantle the fortress stone by stone, with pickaxes and crowbars.
 When the walls - some parts of it reaching 4.5 metres thick - seem too formidable, he decided on a more explosive plan.
 He planted boxes of gunpowder around the foot of the fortress.
 When the gunpowder exploded, it sent pieces of the fort, some as big as boulders careening into the sky and dropping into the sea.

 Model of the Malacca Fort showing the ramparts, bastions and gates, with the town within the walled enclosure.
+(19 July, 2009)

 The demolition was already in an advanced stage when a young British civil servant in Penang arrived in Malacca on sick leave.
 He was Thomas Stamford Raffles.
 Upon learning about the demolition, he wrote a report persuading his superiors to keep the fort.
 According to Raffles, keeping Malacca carries more prestige in the eyes of the natives, than holding on to a new settlement like Penang.
 He argued that, considering they already have a cleared piece of valuable property, namely Malacca, why should they give it up unless forced.